DrexelTriangle/triangledesk-content-api/README.md

   - `/content` REST API endpoint that serves complete JSON-LD of news items and full media files
     - `/items` sub-endpoint for news items (see API docs for details)
   - Reception endpoint where Superdesk pushes published articles, which are then decorated with rNews types and saved to MongoDB, along with media which is downloaded

-### ninjs transformations
-- versioncreated and other date fields to datetime rather than string